Robinson–Foulds metric

 The Robinson–Foulds or symmetric difference metric, often abbreviated as the RF distance, is a simple way to calculate the distance between phylogenetic trees.

 It is defined as (A + B) where A is the number of partitions of data implied by the first tree but not the second tree and B is the number of partitions of data implied by the second tree but not the first tree (although some software implementations divide the RF metric by 2 and others scale the RF distance to have a maximum value of 1).
 The partitions are calculated for each tree by removing each branch.
 Thus, the number of eligible partitions for each tree is equal to the number of branches in that tree.

-RF distances have been criticized as biased, but they represent a relatively intuitive measure of the distances between phylogenetic trees and therefore remain widely used (the original 1981 paper describing Robinson-Foulds distances was cited more than 200 times in 2019 based on Google Scholar).
+RF distances have been criticized as biased, but they represent a relatively intuitive measure of the distances between phylogenetic trees and therefore remain widely used (the original 1981 paper describing Robinson-Foulds distances was cited more than 2700 times by 2023 based on Google Scholar).
 Nevertheless, the biases inherent to the RF distances suggest that researches should consider using "Generalized" Robinson–Foulds metrics that may have better theoretical and practical performance and avoid the biases and misleading attributes of the original metric.

 Explanation

 Given two unrooted trees of nodes and a set of labels (i.e., taxa) for each node (which could be empty, but only nodes with degree greater than or equal to three can be labeled by an empty set) the Robinson–Foulds metric finds the number of $\alpha$ and $\alpha^{-1}$ operations to convert one into the other.
 The number of operations defines their distance.
-Rooted trees can be examined by assigning a label to the leaf node.
+Rooted trees can be examined by attaching a dummy leaf to the root node.

 The authors define two trees to be the same if they are isomorphic and the isomorphism preserves the labeling.
 The construction of the proof is based on a function called $\alpha$, which contracts an edge (combining the nodes, creating a union of their sets).
 Conversely, $\alpha^{-1}$ expands an edge (decontraction), where the set can be split in any fashion.

 The $\alpha$ function removes all edges from $T_1$ that are not in $T_2$, creating $T_1 \wedge T_2$, and then $\alpha^{-1}$ is used to add the edges only discovered in $T_2$ to the tree $T_1 \wedge T_2$ to build $T_2$.
 The number of operations in each of these procedures is equivalent to the number of edges in $T_1$ that are not in $T_2$ plus the number of edges in $T_2$ that are not in $T_1$.
 The sum of the operations is equivalent to a transformation from $T_1$ to $T_2$, or vice versa.